szwacz/electron-boilerplate/README.md

 electron-boilerplate
 ==============
-Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).
+Minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).

-Scope of this project:

-- Provide basic structure of the application so you can much easier grasp what should go where.
-- Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
-- Generate ready for distribution installers of your app for all three operating systems.
+Provides cross-platform development environment, which works the same way on OSX, Windows and Linux, and allows you to generate ready for distribution installers of your app for those three operating systems.

-Not in the scope:

-- Imposing on you any framework (e.g. Angular, React).
-You can integrate the one which makes most sense for you.
+At the same time this boilerplate does not impose on you any framework (like Angular or React).
+Tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for 'the actual app' part.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.